karakum-team/karakum/docs/blogposts/Representation.md

   implementation, so you may face with surprising results in your solution.

 Karakum is not a compiler, it is a tool on top of the existing TypeScript compiler.
-So it still has access to AST (but it can't modify or extend it), but using the existing solution, it always in sync with an actual version of TypeScript language.
+So it still has access to AST (but it can't modify or extend it), but using the existing solution, it is always in sync with an actual version of TypeScript language.

 ### Other advantages

-The next couple of things are quite small but neat improvements that the kotlin-wrappers team was interested in, and that also was added to Karakum:
+The next couple of things are quite small but neat improvements that the Kotlin Wrappers team was interested in, and that also was added to Karakum:

 * **Package control:** you can define what Kotlin package will be used for generated declarations.